NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 ```

 Specify the factcheck endpoint the parameters section of autoguard's config.

+One of the advanced configs is matching score which is a threshold that determines whether the guardrail will block the text or not.

 Following is the format of the colang file:
 ```colang